 - Kuopio Campus: Tuija Pasanen, Head of Student Services

-For further information, see: Accessibility on studies – aids and facilities
+For further information concerning contact persons at studies, see: Accessibility on studies – aids and facilities

 Celia library (opens in a new tab) – national library for accessible literature and publishing

 Practical booklets (Meeting the needs of Diverse Student Body in Higher Education) (opens in a new tab):

 - Blind and low vision students and higher education

 - Deaf and hard of hearing students and higher education

 - Dyslexia and higher education